redox-os/book/src/device-drivers.md

-Setting up interrupt handling functions, keeping track of interrupts, blocking/clearing the condition, and signalling the device driver tasks in user space is handled by the IRQ portion of the kernel.
+Setting up interrupt handling functions, keeping track of interrupts, blocking/clearing the condition, and signalling the device driver tasks in userspace is handled by the IRQ portion of the kernel.
 Details of [how the kernel handles interrupts](#interrupt-handling-in-the-kernel) are below.